Support Lindsay Shepherd, TA at Wilfrid Laurier. Academic freedom depends on our support.

 Wilfrid Laurier University must assure that both the TA & students will have intellectual freedom in the university classroom.
 Heterodoxy & Debate must be supported.

-L. A. needs your help with “Wilfrid Laurier University President : Support Lindsay Shepherd, TA at Wilfrid Laurier.
+D. A. needs your help with “Wilfrid Laurier University President : Support Lindsay Shepherd, TA at Wilfrid Laurier.
 Academic freedom depends on our support.”.
-Join L. and 552 supporters today.
+Join D. and 688 supporters today.